DannyBen/bashly/examples/environment-variables/README.md

 help: Sample application that requires environment variables
 version: 0.1.0

-# This option adds usage text to the help message in the generated script.
+# These two variable options add usage text to the help message in the
+# generated script.
+# In addition, the value of the variable `ENVIRONMENT` will be set to
+# `development` if it is not already set by the user.
 environment_variables:
 - name: api_key
   help: Set your API key
+- name: environment
+  help: One of development, production or test
+  default: development

 commands:
 - name: verify